Career first, children later: Taiwan women put their eggs on ice

 Kuo, a manager at Cisco System Taiwan Ltd, has a well-paid job that allows her to work from home.
 While her career has had a smooth trajectory, Kuo said she has not been as lucky in her love live.

-After her mother died, she realized the importance of having the support of children in later life.
+After her mother died, she realised the importance of having the support of children in later life.

 "I already had my conclusion," she said.
 "So I did some research and decided to freeze my eggs."

-Lai Hsing-hua, the clinic director at e-Stork Reproduction Center in the city of Hsinchu, said he realized the need for egg-freezing services when many patients asked for egg donors after a late marriage.
+Lai Hsing-hua, the clinic director at e-Stork Reproduction Centre in the city of Hsinchu, said he realised the need for egg-freezing services when many patients asked for egg donors after a late marriage.

 The clinic now gets more than 100 phone calls a month asking about egg freezing.